renanbona/vote_system/README.md

 This README would normally document whatever steps are necessary to get the application up and running.

-This project uses ruby 2.5.3

 * System dependencies

+This project uses ruby 2.6.5

 ## Configuration

-Just clone the project and run `bundle install`
+Clone the project and run `bundle install` and `yarn install`

 ## Database

-This project uses Postgres, so for starting this database run
+This project uses Postgres so copy the database.yml and put your credentials

+`cp config/database.yml.sample config/database.yml`

+then start the postgres database with the following

 `pg_ctl start`